jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The query calculates each <code>customer_id</code> by the sum of the <code>price</code> of the product.
 * Finally the results are alphabetically ordered by <code>customer_id</code>.

-2. How many days has each customer visited the restaurant?
+<strong>2.
+How many days has each customer visited the restaurant?</strong>

 ```sql
 SELECT customer_id, COUNT(DISTINCT order_date) AS No_days